rocketnia/effection/README.md

 * It would be nice for impure code to be able to set up "pure regions," for instance to enforce that a function passed in by a client is pure.
 And likewise, it would be nice for pure code to have "impure regions."
 Together these make impure code and pure code composable in both directions, making it easier to introduce pieces of pure code or various effectful DSLs without committing the whole codebase to that one concept of effects.

-* Although Effection's deterministic concurrency is designed for use by pure code, certain patterns I've used with it (in Cene) resemble continuation-passing style.
+* Although Interconfection's deterministic concurrency is designed for use by pure code, certain patterns I've used with it (in Cene) resemble continuation-passing style.
 It would be interesting to see if Racket's support for first-class continuations can make these techniques more convenient to express, by implementing an effectful DSL that offers an experience closer to Racket's thread-based concurrency.

 Something I find curious about Racket is that while imperative effects seem to be used pretty rarely in the language, there are still lots of places in the language, particularly around the macroexpander, reflective operations, and the output format of printed values, that rely on dynamic scope (Racket's `parameterize`) to propagate information.
 The way these use dynamic scope is still a side effect, but a relatively tame one: It survives left-to-right reordering in Racket's evaluation strategy, but it doesn't survive leaf-to-root reordering (i.e. laziness or evaluation under lambda).

-Along the way of implementing Effection, I've started to explore a middle-of-the-road notion of purity that allows `parameterize` but not mutation, and really it's the same one I need for the effects that set up effect handlers and pure regions, so it's not entirely the kind of scope creep it looks like. :)
+Along the way of implementing Effection, I've started to explore a middle-of-the-road notion of purity that allows `parameterize` but not mutation.
+Really it's a necessary feature for effects that set up effect handlers and pure regions, so it's well motivated by the goals of the project.

 ### Hypersnippet-shaped dynamic extents